rizdiaprilian/MLOps_Zoomcamp/UK_house_price/experiment_orchestration/README.md

+Here are files used to perform experimentation and orchestration:
+- `baseline_learn.py` -> This script serves as learning baseline, including loading UK house price data and transforming it into format suitable for prophet model.
+Its output is a fitted model on specified region in bin format.
+- `baseline_predict.py` -> This script runs prediction on the unseen data and produces a parquet file that merges together observed rows with prediction result relative to the given date.
+- `mlflow_experiment.ipynb` -> This notebook used as a starting point of bringing what has been laid in `baseline_learn.py` and `baseline_predict.py` to experimental settings powered by MLFlow, in which its functionalites allow developer to create snapshots (artifacts) of training and inference outputs generated from variations of input parameters.
+- `model_prefect.py` -> A modified version of `mlflow_experiment.ipynb` patched with decorators from Prefect Orion.
+Its resulting artifacts will be stored in S3 bucket while the information of metrics, tags and other input parameters are easily traceable in MLFlow environment.

+A baseline workflow descripted above is furtherly enhanced by MLFlow paired with AWS S3 bucket that give the experiment degrees of reproducibility and greater range of tracking capability.
+Database to store information comprises of inference metrics and parameters is SQLite; Orchestration agent to monitor unit functions and workflow is Prefect Orion.

+Before working on this section, complete these pre-configurations below:
+1) Verify that a S3 bucket is already available before jumping to experimentation.
+This time `mlopszoomcamp-bucket` is chosen for bucket name.
+2) Confirm that aws configure has been set.
+Its record can be seen in `~/.aws/credentials`.

 ## **Fitting Prophet Model**

 Prophet is used to capture forecasting capability on increasing trend of UK house price.
 Provided below are training and prediction at baseline stage.